recortable/Leaker/README.md

 ruby skills.

 Look at routes.rb is a recommended place to start.
-Take a look also to the schema.rb.
+Take a look also to the schema.rb (and the models).
+Don't miss the gems used (little bit commented at Gemfile file)

 For the css the excelent bootstrap library from twitter is used: http://twitter.github.com/bootstrap

-Unfortunately no documentation or tests are done (yet).
+Unfortunately there's only little documentation, and no tests are done (yet).

 ### Application structure